Ano Liosia

-Ano Liosia (Άνω Λιόσια) is a suburb and a former municipality in the northern part of the Athens agglomeration, Greece.
+Ano Liosia (Άνω Λιόσια) is a town and a former municipality in the northern part of the Athens agglomeration, Greece.
 Since the 2011 local government reform it is part of the municipality Fyli, of which it is the seat and a municipal unit.
 The municipal unit has an area of 38.447 km2.

 Geography

 Ano Liosia lies in the eastern part of West Attica, between the mountains Parnitha to its north and Aigaleo to its southwest.
-It is 3 km west of Acharnes, 3 km north of Kamatero, 4 km southeast of Fyli, 10 km east of Aspropyrgos and 11 km north of Athens city centre.
+It is 3 km west of Acharnes, 3 km north of Kamatero, 4 km southeast of Fyli, 10 km east of Aspropyrgos, and 11 km north of Athens city centre.

 Transportation

 The Ano Liosia railway station is served by Proastiakos trains to the Athens International Airport and to Kiato in the Peloponnese.
 The railway station on the old metric Piraeus–Patras railway is now closed.
-Ano Liosia is connected to the rest of Athens by various bus lines, most notably the B12 and E42 lines.
-Motorway 6 runs south of the town.
+Ano Liosia is connected to the rest of Athens by various bus lines, most notably the B12 and 711 lines.
+The A6 motorway runs south of the town.

 History

-On September 7, 1999, the 1999 Athens earthquake damaged between one hundred and a thousand homes.
+On September 7, 1999, the 1999 Athens earthquake damaged between one hundred and a thousand properties.
 The 2007 Greek forest fires devastated the nearby forests.